That the Bill be now read a second time.

 I can confirm that we are in extensive consultation with industry players.
 My honourable friend was visiting Surrey Satellites this morning for discussion on various aspects of the Bill and its commercial operations.

 I think it was the noble Lord, Lord Rosser, who asked me about international environmental obligations under the Bill.
 They are covered by duties of the regulator in Clause 2 and under numerous other clauses, including Clause 8.
-We would not grant a licence if it was inconsistent with our international obligations.
+We would not grant a licence if it were inconsistent with our international obligations.
 We have reviewed the relevant international, environmental treaties and obligations and the national requirements that may apply to spaceflight activities, and have concluded that we do not need any specific new provisions in the Space Industry Bill, but spaceflight activities and spaceports will, of course, have to fully comply with all existing planning and environmental requirements.

 In relation to cyber interference, for conventional aviation we keep transport security under constant review, and we will do the same for spaceflight activities.
 We already work closely with partners across government and industry on restrictions between horizontal and vertical spaceports.
 I hope that I have responded to most points put by noble Lords, but if not there will perhaps be an opportunity to explore these issues further.